microbit-sam/microbit-docs/docs/ubit.md

 #####Description
 Delay execution for the given amount of time.

- If the scheduler is running, this will deschedule the current fiber and perform a power efficent, concurrent sleep operation.
+ If the scheduler is running, this will deschedule the current fiber and perform a power efficient, concurrent sleep operation.

  If the scheduler is disabled or we're running in an interrupt context, this will revert to a busy wait.